nzakas/understandinges6/manuscript/01-Block-Bindings.md

 let count = 40;
 ```

 In this example, `count` is declared twice: once with `var` and once with `let`.
 Because `let` will not redefine an identifier that already exists in the same scope, the `let` declaration will throw an error.
-On the other hand, no error is thrown if a `let` declaration in a nested scope creates a new variable with the same name as a variable in its containing scope, as demonstrated in the following code:
+On the other hand, no error is thrown if a `let` declaration creates a new variable with the same name as a variable in its containing scope, as demonstrated in the following code:

 ```js
 var count = 30;